marcselis/Easywave2MQTT/README.md

 2) Build the solution in `Release` mode.
 3) Publish the Easywave2Mqtt project to the folder `src\Easywave2Mqtt\bin\Release\net7.0\publish`.
 4) tar & gzip the contents of the `src\Easywave2Mqtt\bin\Release\net7.0\publish` folder and name the resulting file `app.tar.gz`.
-5) Move that file to the `addon\Easywave2MQTT` folder.
+5) Move that file to the `addon\Easywave2MQTT` folder and overwrite the existing file.
-6) Copy the `Easywave2MQTT` folder from `addon` folder to the `addons` share of Home Assistant.
-7) Go to Home Assistant and open the Home Assitant Add-on Store.
-8) In the top righthand corner, press the Menu button (the one with the 3 dots).
-9) Choose `Check for updates`.
-10) The add-on should become visible after a few seconds under the topic `Local add-ons`.
-11) Click the `Easywave2MQTT` add-on and press `Install`.
-(This step might take a few minutes).
-12) Swith to the `Configuration` tab in the top and fix the `serialport` & `mqtt` settings to match your setup.
-13) Press `Save` in the bottom-right to save your settings.
-14) Switch back to the `Information` tab in the top, and press `(Re)Start` to start the add-on.
-15) After a few seconds, check the logs and scroll to the bottom.
-   There should be a line saying the Eldat Transceiver was detected.

-**Good luck!**
+6) Continue with step 4. from the [Getting Started section](#getting-started).

 ## Configuration

-The following settings from the [appsettings.json](./src/Easywave2Mqtt/appsettings.json) file are overriden by the addon configuration, and should not be altered.
+The following settings from the [appsettings.json](./src/Easywave2Mqtt/appsettings.json) file are overriden by the addon configuration, and should not be altered when you are running it as a Home Assistant add-on.
+These settings are needed when running on your [local development PC](#debugging).

 - `LogLevel`: the level at wich the addon should log its progress.
 - `SerialPort`: the device where your [RX09 USB Transceiver](https://www.eldat.de/produkte/schnittstellen/rx09e_en.html) can be found.  (e.g. `COM1` in Windows, `/dev/ttyUSB0` in Linux)